Theo-D/holbertonschool-fariza_solidaire/README.md

 ### Research Phase

-    The main objective of our team was to learn more about the main technologies used in enterprises.
-So Théo came with sa belle idée de con and submitted the use of Springboot for the main part of the project.
+    The main objective of our team was to learn more about technologies used in real-world companies.
+So we chose to look up for the most used languages and frameworks, keeping in mind that we still need them to conform to this projet's use cases.
+That's why we chose:

-### Brainstorming Sessions

-- **Mind Mapping**: Visualized connections between ideas such as [Idea A, Idea B, Idea C].
-- **SCAMPER Framework**: Applied to [existing solutions].
-- **“How Might We” Questions**:
-  - How might we [solve X problem]?
-  - How might we [improve Y process]?
+        -Java Springboot for developing the backend as it features an ORM (Hibernate), routes management and a diverse array of dependencies to customize our project as needed.
+        -React.js for the front-end as the scope of the project suit well the use case this library was built for.

 ---